Lorel/zk/README.md

 The master assign tasks to the workers.
 The workers process its tasks.

-The system must handle and take care of the different faults scenarios that can happen: failure of a master, failure of a worker (before or while it is executing a task), failure of clients before its tasks completed.
+The system must handle and take care of the different faults scenarios that can happen: failure of a master, failure of a worker (before or while it is executing a task), failure of clients before its tasks completes.

 For example, in the case of a the master node failure, a secondary master (the backup) is elected to replace it, while keeping the task processing service available for all the clients.
 An overview of the master/worker architecture is given below.